-"Subordinated Trust" has the meaning set forth on page S-127.

-"Subordination Agent" has the meaning set forth on page S-101.

-- "Tax Counsel" has the meaning set forth on page S-125. - "Termination Notice" has the meaning set forth on page S-100.
+- "Subordinated Certificateholders" has the meaning set forth on page S-127. - "Subordinated Certificates" has the meaning set forth on page S-127. - "Subordinated Trust" has the meaning set forth on page S-127. - "Subordination Agent" has the meaning set forth on page S-101.

-"Threshold Rating" means the short-term unsecured debt rating of P-1 by Moody's and short-term issuer credit rating of A-1 by Standard & Poor's.

-"Transportation Code" has the meaning set forth on page S-88.

-"Treasury Regulations" has the meaning set forth on page S-126.

-"Treasury Yield" means, at the date of determination with respect to any Series A Equipment Note or Series B Equipment Note, the interest rate (expressed as a decimal and, in the case of United States Treasury bills, converted to a bond equivalent yield) determined to be the per annum rate equal to the semiannual yield to maturity for United States Treasury securities maturing on the Average Life Date of such Equipment Note and trading in the public securities markets either as determined by interpolation between the most recent weekly average yield to maturity for two series of United States Treasury securities, trading in the public securities markets, (A) one maturing as close as possible to, but earlier than, the Average Life Date of such Equipment Note and (B) the other maturing as close as possible to, but earlier than, the Average Life Date of such Equipment Note is recent H.15(519) or, if a weekly average yield to maturity for United States Treasury securities maturing on the Average Life Date of such Equipment Note is reported in the most recent H.15(519), such weekly average yield to maturity for United States Treasury securities maturing on the Average Life Date of such Equipment Note is reported in the most recent H.15(519), such weekly average yield to maturity as published in such H.15(519).
+- "Tax Counsel" has the meaning set forth on page S-125. - "Termination Notice" has the meaning set forth on page S-100. - "Threshold Rating" means the short-term unsecured debt rating of P-1 by Moody's and short-term issuer credit rating of A-1 by Standard & Poor's. - "Transportation Code" has the meaning set forth on page S-88. - "Treasury Regulations" has the meaning set forth on page S-126. - "Treasury Yield" means, at the date of determination with respect to any Series A Equipment Note or Series B Equipment Note, the interest rate (expressed as a decimal and, in the case of United States Treasury bills, converted to a bond equivalent yield) determined to be the per annum rate equal to the semiannual yield to maturity for United States Treasury securities maturing on the Average Life Date of such Equipment Note and trading in the public securities markets either as determined by interpolation between the most recent weekly average yield to maturity for two series of United States Treasury securities, trading in the public securities markets, (A) one maturing as close as possible to, but earlier than, the Average Life Date of such Equipment Note and (B) the other maturing as close as possible to, but later than, the Average Life Date of such Equipment Note, in each case as published in the most recent H.15(519) or, if a weekly average yield to maturity for United States Treasury securities maturing on the Average Life Date of such Equipment Note is reported in the most recent H.15(519), such weekly average yield to maturity as published in such H.15(519).
 "H.15(519)" means the weekly statistical release designated as such, or any successor publication, published by the Board of Governors of the Federal Reserve System.
 The date of determination of a Make-Whole Amount shall be the third Business Day prior to the applicable payment or redemption date and the "most recent H.15(519)" means the H.15(519) published prior to the close of business on the third Business Day prior to the applicable payment or redemption date.